Patater/modern-cmake/README.md

 But I think that, in 2017, we have a very good solution to quite a few of those problems.
 It's CMake.
 Not CMake 2.8 though; that was released before C++11 even existed!
 Nor the horrible examples out there for CMake (even those posted on KitWare's own tutorials list).
-I'm talking about Modern CMake.
-CMake 3.1+, maybe even CMake 3.8+!
+I'm talking about [Modern CMake].
+CMake 3.1+, maybe even CMake 3.11+!
 It's clean, powerful, and elegant, so you can spend most of your time coding, not adding lines to an unreadable, unmaintainable Make (Or CMake 2) file.
+And CMake 3.11 is significantly faster, as well!

 {% hint style='working' %}
 This document is a work in progress.